shubham-lole/Blog-Lite/README.txt

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------

+You can visit http://shubhamlole.pythonanywhere.com/ for a live demo

 1) Create a virtual environment by using the following command
    > python3 -m venv myenv
 2) Source the myenv environment created